carpdiem/carpdiem.github.io/_blog/2020-09-01-Harry-Potter-and-Narrative-Structures-for-a-New-Media.markdown

 Now, don't get me wrong.
 I'm not complaining about this shift in storytelling, just observing it.

-Observing it, and predicting the further demise of the last gneration, good-vs-evil tropes, and the continued ascendance of multi-faction, find-your-reflection-somewhere-and-share-it-on-facebook stories.
+Observing it, and predicting the further demise of the last generation, good-vs-evil tropes, and the continued ascendance of multi-faction, find-your-reflection-somewhere-and-share-it-on-facebook stories.